-Scott is a seasoned public relations and media relations counselor whose clients have included top law firms, financial clients, and iconic and powerful brands like Mitsubishi, Sumitomo, the Catholic and International Baptist churches, as well as celebrities.
-He began his public relations career as a regional director for Tele-communications, Inc. and AT&T, where he handled public relations and media relations assignments and lead national media training teams.
+Scott is a seasoned and award-winning public relations and media relations counselor who has held senior position at the kglobal agency, Media & Communications Strategies (his agency), GlobalLearningSystems, the Levick agency and he was a regional director at AT&T Broadband (he eventually personally represented AT&T’s former chairman and CEO).
+His public relations clients have included top universities, law firms, financial clients, and iconic and powerful brands like Mitsubishi, Sumitomo, the Catholic and International Baptist churches, as well as celebrities.
+He began his public relations career as a regional director for Tele-communications, Inc. and AT&T Broadband, where he led national media training teams.
+He has won the Bulldog Reporter national crisis agency of the year award and a Thoth award for crisis agency of the year, along with a list of other public relations and cable TV awards.

-High-stakes issues in which Scott has been involved include an investigation by the Congressional Sub-committee on Investigations, and complex litigation at all levels of court, including a case that was eventually heard before the U.S. Supreme Court and another litigation involving the Libyan-backed terrorist hijacking of a jumbo jet.
+High-stakes issues in which Scott has been involved include an investigation by the Congressional Subcommittee on Investigations, and complex litigation at all levels of court, including a case that was eventually heard before the U.S. Supreme Court and another litigation involving the Libyan-backed terrorist hijacking of a jumbo jet.
+Sobel also volunteered to counsel the U.S. Navy and visited the Joint Task Force at Guantanamo Bay, Cuba.
 He frequently represents various clients seeking consideration from members of Congress and federal regulatory bodies.

-Sobel holds a Bachelors degree in Journalism/Political Science from the University of Miami and a Masters of Media and Communications Psychology from Touro University Worldwide.
+Sobel holds a BA in Journalism/Political Science from the University of Miami and a MA in Media and Communications Psychology from Touro University Worldwide.